 We began our visit detailing the changes Gary has been experiencing since his last follow-up.

-The subject of It is challenging to pinpoint the exact cause of Superficial...
+The subject of Overview It is challenging to pinpoint the exact cause of su...
 More brought up a discussion on why the GON block wasn’t working as well this time as it had previously.
 A possibility was since Gary wasn’t experiencing the same level of pain when he received this set of injections the pain clinic neurologist may have slightly missed the correct area.
 That seems reasonable.
 Never the less they have increased his Divalproex ER (Depakote) from 750mg to 1,500mg every evening.
 Gary has been on the increased dosage for six days now.
-While his It is challenging to pinpoint the exact cause of Superficial...
-More have improved, he has been barely able to get out of bed.
+While his headaches have improved, he has been barely able to get out of bed.
 I plan on contacting the neurology department to see if this might be a side effect of the dosage increase.

 We moved on to the topic of blood pressure.
 Gary has been treated for hypertension for over 40 years, but over the past few months, he has been having episodes of low blood pressure readings in the 80/50 range, mostly in the mornings.
 We mentioned this to his PCP, his Electrophysiologist, and on his last trip into the ER for his DVT episode.
 Not once have we been able to have a healthcare provider document an event as it was happening.
 They made a note in his record, and we moved on.

 Next up was our medical student